-Cannabis: While the City understands that the possession of cannabis is a violation of current federal law, the State needs to provide clear direction and parameters to local government regarding both cannabis collectives and medical marijuana dispensaries and the siting and licensing of such.

-Drug Take-back: Support legislation that creates a privately-funded pharmaceutical disposal program.
-Monitor other product stewardship proposals.
+Product Stewardship: Support product stewardship proposals including legislation creating a privately-funded pharmaceutical disposal program and a paint stewardship program.

 Gang Prevention: City of SeaTac supports legislation that will provide a comprehensive approach to the growing gang problem including increased prevention and intervention efforts and sentencing enhancements for some types of gang-related crime.